 Your local state may be behind issuing out new numbers, so it’s advised you keep a copy of your bill of sale in your PWC.
 It’s also very important the date of purchase is visible on the bill of sale.

-Tip: Get a dry box like this one here to keep the copy of your bill of sale in so water doesn’t ruin it.
+Tip: Get a dry box like this one here (Amazon Link Ad) to keep the copy of your bill of sale in so water doesn’t ruin it.
 Plus, you can keep your phone in it too.

 Since your new watercraft doesn’t have numbers yet it’s more likely to get pulled over.
 This goes way up if you look young too.

 If you get pulled over show them a copy of the bill of sale and tell them you just bought the watercraft.
 The water police will check the date to make sure you’re within the allowed time frame and have you on your way.